zsakowitz/nyalang10/notes/more-dynamic.md

-strict typing and generics and `where` clauses are tricky to implement. the tradeoff is that the language is stable. however, we are targeting markup, websites, advent of code, and one-off homework problems. do we actually want incredibly strict type safety?
+we are targeting markup, websites, advent of code, and one-off homework problems. do we actually want incredibly strict type safety? probably not. instead, let's align more with how Desmos, project nya, and typst currently work, rather than Rust.

-probably not. so what if MIR is more relaxed and defers type checking? this is one idea behind the More Dynamic™ proposal.

-the core idea: we want to be dynamic, so let's align MIR more with how Desmos, project nya, and typst currently work, rather than Rust.
+the tldr is that function parameters and return types can be much more exotic types, and when don't resolve them until we actually compile or execute the program. this is essentially how zig works, but with different restrictions.

+# overview

+- union types: `a | b`
+- `any`
+- split arrays into `[T; N]` and `dyn [T]`; both are assignable to `[T]`
+- overloads, recursion, and coercion work
+- branches must still return the same concrete type
+- `len(x)` for `x: [T; N]` returns the constant `N`, for array types
+- optional/named parameters exist; they are different names for one thing
+- `str` is like `any` so that string-typed enums work
+- `in T` is still a valid type; `in typeof v` gives `in T` for `v: T`

 # union types